quincyntuli/Watching-RedSiege-Wednesday-Offensive/2022-01-19 - Stephen Sims/Readme.md

 ## Topic - 01 : Exploit Controls on Windows 10 /11

-Exploit manipulation security controls in the past had been scaled back.
+Exploit manipulation security controls in the past had been held back.
 With each successive Windows release, newer controls are being gradually turned on.

-When Microsoft turns security options on, they get criticized and when they don't they look insecure
+When Microsoft turns on security options, they get criticized for breaking legacy compatibility and when they don't they look insecure

 ### Exploit Mitigation and Security Controls